using-blazor-lessons/lessons-in-2025-q1/README.md

 ### 02 - Code - The State.

-To observe a states timing behavior we need a state.
+To observe a state's timing behavior we need a state.

 1. As before we have to annotate the `WatcherState` with `[FeatureState]`.
 2. Then add two pulic properties: `Created` and `Updated`, both of type `DateTime`.